 Juniper berry essential oil has a sweet scent and a hint of balsamic.
 It is often used to fight infections, cleanse the urinary system, and improve skin health.
 In traditional medicine, it was used for its antibacterial properties.

-A study by Tallinn University of Technology’s Institute of Chemistry found that juniper berry essential oil contains more than 87 active compounds that include antifungals and antibiotics.
+A study found that juniper berry essential oil contains more than 87 active compounds that include antifungals and antibiotics.

 Juniper berry essential might be known for its antibacterial properties, but it also offers emotional support as well.
 Several cultures have used the essential oil as a calming agent to alleviate stress, anxiety, and burnout, making it an excellent remedy for SAD symptoms.

-Juniper berry essential oil can be diffused or inhaled directly from the bottle.
+Juniper berry essential oil can be diffused or smelled directly from the bottle.
 It can also be used applied topically after first diluting it with a carrier oil or ingested.

 A 2006 clinical trial found that using ylang-ylang essential oil in aromatherapy helps alleviate stress in humans.
 It also promotes hormonal balance, which is critical in preventing irritability and mood swings.
 Ylang ylang essential oil also helps relax both the body and mind due to its sedative properties that in turn help promote better sleep.